 The photo I’m focusing on here is a variation of one of many iconic photos of the cherry blossoms.
 In the background is the distinctive Washington Monument.

 It’s not a hard photo to take, and there’s really no magic to it.
 You can basically use any camera and produce a nice photo, and there are many other ways to skin this cat.
 But I’m going to walk through the process of shooting this particular photo and point out some specific characteristics that make it a bit different to the average point and shoot.

-Camera.
+What camera to use.
 Almost any camera can shoot an approximation of this image, from smartphone to fancy DSLR.
 I used a Nikon D810, but you could just as easily take it with any number of other cameras.

-Flash.
+Use a flash?
 I didn’t use one for this photo, but in brighter conditions a little fill flash could work very well and help to overcome contrasty shadows from starker lighting conditions.

 Tripod.
 If you want to use a tripod, go right ahead, but it’s definitely not required.
 There can be advantages to doing so with macro work when focus is so critical.
 I shot this particular one hand-held.